itzn2003/prefix_validator/README.md

 ## Installation

+### NOTE
+- you mast have `python 3.7+` installed to run.
+Download from https://www.python.org/downloads/ and follow the instructions in the installer
+- you must have `git` installed.
+If not, install from: https://git-scm.com/downloads

 1. Clone this repository:
 ```
 git clone https://github.com/itzn2003/prefix_validator.git
 cd prefix_validator
 ```

-2. Create a virtual environment (recommended):
+2. Create a virtual environment (optional):
 ```
 python -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate